Parika23/FlowState/README.md

 FlowState is a productivity analytics web application designed to help users track and understand lifestyle and productivity patterns through structured data and analytics.

-The project combines a Flask-based web application with data processing and analysis to provide insights into factors such as tasks, energy levels, sleep, and screen time.
+The project combines a Flask based web application with data processing and analysis to provide insights into factors such as tasks, energy levels, sleep, and screen time.

 > **Status:** 🚧 Work in Progress
 > FlowState is currently under active development.
 Additional analytics and AI-powered features will be added in future iterations.